What Is Disparate Impact Discrimination?

 Anna P. Prakash

-For example, the Equal Employment Opportunity Commission (EEOC) lays out the three-part disparate impact analysis that courts use to determine if employment discrimination has occurred.
+The U.S. Equal Employment Opportunity Commission (EEOC) lays out the three-part disparate impact analysis that courts use to determine if employment discrimination has occurred.
 This analysis arises from the Supreme Court’s landmark disparate impact discrimination case, Griggs v.
-Duke Power Co.:
+Duke Power Co.
+(1971):

-“I think litigating it in other areas of law is possible,” says Prakash.
-“I think there are laws where it is recognized and laws where it is not.
-For example, one law protecting consumers might recognize a disparate impact theory of liability, and another might say you must show something overtly intentional in order for the plaintiff to have a claim.
+“I think litigating it in areas of law beyond employment is possible,” says Prakash.
+“I think there are some laws where it is recognized and others where it is not.
+For example, one law protecting consumers might recognize a disparate impact theory of liability, while another might say you must show something overtly intentional in order for the plaintiff to have a claim.
 It depends on the law, and it depends on the context in which the person is being discriminated against.”

 If you believe you’ve been discriminated against as a member of a protected class, a knowledgeable attorney with experience in disparate impact lawsuits can help you consider your options.